Amjiyad/web-programming/README.md

 #### 2. create a local repository
 - create a local repo on our computer with all our works.
 #### 3. initialize the git
-- use 'git init' command to initialize the git
+- use `git init` command to initialize the git